Outer-Wilds-New-Horizons/new-horizons/README.md

 - Load planet meshes or details from asset bundles
 - Use our [template Unity project](https://github.com/xen-42/outer-wilds-unity-template) to create assets for use in NH, including all game scripts recovered using UtinyRipper
 - Separate solar system scenes accessible via wormhole OR via the ship's new warp drive feature accessible via the ship's log
-- Remove existing planets
+- Remove or edit existing planets
-- Create planets from heightmaps/texturemaps
+- Create custom planets from heightmaps/texturemaps
-- Create stars, comets, asteroid belts, satellites, geysers, cloak fields, meteor-launching volcanoes
+- Create stars, comets, asteroid belts, and satellites too.
+- Add stock planet features to custom ones, such as geysers, cloak fields, meteor-launching volcanoes, rafts, and tornados.
 - Binary orbits
 - Signalscope signals and custom frequencies
 - Surface scatter: rocks, trees, etc, using in-game models, or custom ones